-About 10,000 pituitary tumors are diagnosed each year in the United States.
-Almost all of these tumors are benign pituitary adenomas.
-Very few pituitary tumors are cancers (carcinomas).
+More than 10,000 pituitary tumors are diagnosed each year in the United States.
+Almost all of these tumors are benign (pituitary adenomas).
+Very few pituitary tumors are cancers (pituitary carcinomas).

-Pituitary tumors can occur at any age (including in children), but they are most often found in older adults.
+Pituitary tumors can occur in people of any age (including in children), but they are most often found in older adults.